irztu59178703LindseyWinters/yui/README.md

 Refactored code for better maintainability - build 510 Updated styling and themes - build 943
 Added detailed comments for clarity - update 24
+Added new feature for better user experience - v6.3.5